JonathanMEdwards/subtext10/doc/language.md

 2. The empty string represents a missing string.
 3. There are predefined missing values for each media type that serve as placeholders.
 4. The missing value for a record is when all its data fields are missing.
-5. The missing value for a table is when it is empty.
+5. The missing value for a list is when it is empty.
-6. The missing value for a row ID is `_template_`, the ID of the template row.
-7. There is no predefined missing value for choices.
+6. There is no predefined missing value for choices.
 However as their first option is the default, it can be defined to be something like `NA?: nil` to serve as a missing value if desired.
 Also see maybe-blocks below.

 The `required` constraint (see _Constraints_) checks that a data field does not contain one of the above missing values.